Irish Wolfhound

-The Irish Wolfhound is an Irish breed of large sighthound.
-It is among the largest of all breeds of dog.
-It was developed in the late 19th century by G.A.
-Graham, whose aim was to recreate the old wolfhounds of Ireland, which were believed to be extinct.
-These had, by their presence and substantial size, inspired literature, poetry and mythology; indeed, they were used as guardian dogs and for the hunting of wolves.

-The modern breed classified by recent genetic research into the Sighthound United Kingdom Rural Clade (Fig. S2), is used by coursing hunters who have prized it for its ability to dispatch game caught by other, swifter sighthounds.
+The Irish Wolfhound (Irish: Cú Faoil) is a breed of large sighthound that has, by its presence and substantial size, inspired literature, poetry and mythology.
+One of the largest of all breeds of dog, the breed is used by coursing hunters who have prized it for its ability to dispatch game caught by other, swifter sighthounds.
 In 1902, the Irish Wolfhound was declared the regimental mascot of the Irish Guards.

 History

 Pre-19th century

-In 391, there is a reference to large dogs by Quintus Aurelius Symmachus, a Roman Consul who got seven "canes Scotici" as a gift to be used for fighting lions and bears, and who wrote "all Rome viewed (them) with wonder".
+In 391, there is a reference to large dogs by Quintus Aurelius Symmachus, a Roman consul who got seven "canes Scotici" as a gift to be used for fighting lions and bears, and who wrote "all Rome viewed (them) with wonder".
 Scoti is a Latin name for the Gaels (ancient Irish).
 Dansey, the early 19th century translator of the first complete version of Arrian's work in English, On Coursing, suggested the Irish and Scottish "greyhounds" were derived from the same ancestor, the vertragus, and had expanded with the Scoti from Ireland across the Western Isles and into what is today Scotland.